EdanToledo/Stoix/README.md

 ## Acknowledgements 🙏

-We would like to thank the authors and developers of [Mava](mava) as this is essentially a port of their repo.
+We would like to thank the authors and developers of [Mava](mava) as this was essentially a port of their repo at the time of creation.

 ## See Also 🔎